TUMLWE/PAL/docs/source/user_guide.rst

           Overview of newly created "calc_avg"

     #.
-Create an empty Simulink model by clicking "Create" in the "Create Simulink Model" column.
-This generates the Simulink model in the model folder and an "init_MODELTAG.m" file which can be used for initializing data and constants.
-A green light under "SLmodel-Ready" indicates the model's presence in the Matlab path.
+Generate an empty Simulink model by clicking "Create" in the "Create *Simulink Model*" column.
+This action creates the Simulink model in the model folder along with an "init_MODELTAG.m" file, which can be used for initializing data and constants.
+A green light under "*SLmodel-Ready*" indicates the model's presence in the *Matlab* path.

     #.
-Next, create a new Bachman Empty project within Solution Center as detailed in the :ref:`Create Bachmann Applications <user_guide_appendix_createbachmann>` section.
-Ensure the main application source file is copied into the reference C folder, located in "ProjectName\\ReferenceCfiles\\Originals".
-If the source file name was changed, update it by clicking "Details" and altering "refC_name" to the new name (“calavg” in the present case) The green "C ref found" light indicates that the reference C file was found by the framework.
+Next, create a new *Bachman Empty* project within Solution Center, following the steps in the :ref:`Create Bachmann Applications <user_guide_appendix_createbachmann>` section.
+Ensure the main application source file is copied into the reference C folder, located in "ProjectName\\ReferenceCfiles\\Originals."
+If the source file name is different than the project name, update it by clicking "Details" and changing the field "refC_name" to the new name (e.g., “calavg” in the present case).
+A green "*C ref found*" light indicates that the reference C file was found by the framework.

     #.
-Right-click on the "C ref found" light and select "Add Matlab Fields" (:numref:`mmr_new3`).
-This modified the reference files enabling variables interconnection.
+Right-click on the "*C ref found*" light and select "*Add Matlab Fields*" (:numref:`mmr_new3`).
+This modifies the reference files, enabling variables interconnection.

       .. figure:: images/mmr_new3.png
          :width: 1000
          :name: mmr_new3

-         Add Matlab Fields for the SUBMODEL "calc_avg"
+         Add *Matlab Fields for the SUBMODEL "calc_avg"

     #.
-Create the Simulink model in the appropriate folder.
-You can either modify the empty one, copy and paste into the existing model, or use the example provided under "Examples\\met_mast_reader_sample\\SimulinkModels\\calc_avg".
-If you plan to use a custom Simulink model, note that some settings may differ, so it's advisable to copy the content of your model into the newly created one.
-As already mentioned.
+Create the *Simulink Model* in the appropriate folder.
+You can either modify the empty one, copy and paste into the existing model, or use the example provided under "Examples\\met_mast_reader_sample\\SimulinkModels\\calc_avg."
+If you plan to use a custom *Simulink* model, note that some settings may differ, so it's advisable to copy the content of your model into the newly created one, as previously mentioned.

    #.
 Open the model provided.
 The model has three main inputs: